Hotei123/kaggle-child-mind-institute/readme.md

 In order to better use the time series data, I wrote all the data into TFRecords using multi-threading, and trained a Keras model with it.

-- TODO: keep unique params.yaml (delete config_kaggle.json), and read the path parameters according to the instance where the code is running (local or Kaggle notebook).
-- TODO: finish the TFRecord writing and training

 ### DVC Pipelines

 The file `dvc.yaml` contains two pipelines: one for shallow and one for deep learning.
 To execute the pipelines, just run `dvc repro`, and will be executed the pipelines' stages that have changed.
 For printing the Directed Acyclic Graph (DAG) corresponding to the pipelines, run `dvc dag`, which should return something like this: